ABOUT SARAH WALKER

 Sarah was on the selection panel of curators for the RDS Visual Arts Awards Exhibition 2016.

 She took part in Residence, an exhibition hosted by Oliver Sears Gallery in Fitzroy Square, London in October 2016 where she exhibited a tapestry hand-made to her design in Connemara.
-In May/June 2018 Sarah will have a solo exhibition of her tapestry designs in Oliver Sears Gallery, Dublin.
+In May/June 2018 Sarah had a solo exhibition of her tapestry designs in Oliver Sears Gallery, Dublin, the tapestries were made by Dixons of Connemara.

 Sarah has received numerous awards from the Arts Council and the Cultural Relations committee to exhibit abroad and was awarded an artists residency for Sapporo International Art Park, Japan in 1988/89.
 In 2001 she was invited to do a six- week residency at the Ballinglen Arts Centre, Co Mayo and has done several residencies at the Cill Riallaig Project Co Kerry since 2005, she now acts as a curator for the selection panel for the Cill Riallaig Project.